 Mostly Journal Entries for QuickBooks are done for Income Tax provisions, Depreciation Entries, and Loan interest Adjustments.
 There are certain conditions to create Journal Entries.
 These Rules are given below:

 Also Read: How to read your QuickBooks General ledger?

 Discuss with Accounting Professionals for knowledge and guidance.
 If you still do not know which account needs the Debit and Credit side of the transaction then follow the below instructions properly.
 Follow the below steps properly to create a Journal Entry in QuickBooks Online.

 That’s all here.
 Hopefully, you are well aware of the process now and can create Journal Entries in QuickBooks easily.
-In case of assistance and guidance take technical help at QuickBooks Support Phone Number 1-877-263-2742.
+In case of assistance and guidance take technical help at QuickBooks Online Support Number 1-877-263-2742.

 If you ever feel the need of taking advice from your fellow business owners that happened to be our existing subscribers, you can visit our thriving QuickBooks Community.